janengono/testing/docs/README.md

 The **external APls** (Google Maps, OpenWeather, Geolocation,Crowdsource hiking Info) provide real-time,location-based services,which are integrated through Firebase Cloud Functions or directly in the frontend where appropriate.
 All deployments are managed through **GitHub Actions** to **Firebase Hosting**, ensuring that every update passes linting, testing,and Cl/CD checks before going live.

 ![text](Untitled-2025-08-13-1535.png)
-Diagram showcasing the different components of the tech stack
+*Diagram showcasing the different components of the tech stack.*

+# 2. Programming langauges

-JavaScript $\pmb { \left( \mathsf { E S 6 } + \right) }$ - The primary programming language for both the frontend and backend, allowing a unified development experience.
+- **JavaScript \(ES6+\)** - The primary programming language for both the frontend and backend, allowing a unified development experience.
 Using JavaScript across the stack enables faster development and easier knowledge sharing within the team.
-.
-HTML5 - Used for structuring the frontend's content and ensuring semantic, accessible design.
+- **HTML5** - Used for structuring the frontend's content and ensuring semantic, accessible design.
-.
-CSS3 - Used for styling and ensuring responsive layouts, particularly with the help of Tailwind CSS.
+- **CSS3** - Used for styling and ensuring responsive layouts, particularly with the help of Tailwind CSS.

-# 3.Frontend
+# 3. Frontend

   The frontend forms the user interface of the Hiking Logbook, where users can interact with features such as hike logging, route viewing,and weather checks.